60pportunities/documentacao/docs/resumo_github_actions.md

     - [x] Para configurar o auto-hospedado, você precisa adicionar um executor e instalar o GitHub Actions Runner para conectar a computação externa ao executor auto-hospedado.

 ```
-Self-Hosted Runner Follow Along: Hands-On Setup – GitHub Actions Course
+Self-Hosted Runner Follow Along: Hands-On Setup -  GitHub Actions Course
 These lab notes guide you through setting up a self-hosted runner for GitHub Actions.
 This tutorial is beneficial for understanding the setup process, even if we don't complete every step due to limitations with environments like GitHub Codespaces.
 If you're working locally or on a cloud provider, the steps should work similarly.

 Step 1: Verify Repository Access and Prepare Compute
-1.1 Go to your repository where you’ll set up the self-hosted runner.
+1.1 Go to your repository where you'll set up the self-hosted runner.
 1.2 Confirm that you have compute access (a system with appropriate OS like Linux, Windows, or macOS).
 1.3 If using GitHub Codespaces or a local machine, open the environment where you'll work.
 Step 2: Access GitHub Actions Runner Settings
-2.1 Navigate to your GitHub repository’s settings:
+2.1 Navigate to your GitHub repository's settings:
 In the repository view, go to Settings.
 On the left sidebar, locate and click on Actions > Runners.
 2.2 Set up a New Runner:
 Select Add New Runner.
-Choose an OS (in this example, we’ll use Linux).
+Choose an OS (in this example, we'll use Linux).
 Follow the instructions provided by GitHub to download and configure the runner.
 Step 3: Install Dependencies
 3.1 Open Terminal/Console: Launch a terminal in your compute environment.